-Applying for an eTA travel permit for Canada is relatively simple.
-You use a form to do this.
+Applying for an eTA travel authorisation for Canada is relatively simple.
+An application form can be used to do this.
 This digital form can be filled in and submitted entirely online.
 Filling in the form takes about five minutes.
 Make sure you have your passport ready.

 What is an eTA form?

-The eTA form is a digital form with which you can apply for a travel permit for Canada.
+The eTA form is a digital form with which you can apply for a travel authorisation for Canada.
 Applying for an eTA is mandatory for all travellers going to Canada by plane.
-A requirements is that you possess a British passport and meet the other requirements for the eTA Canada.
+A requirement is that you possess a British passport and meet the other requirements for the eTA Canada.

 Before you fill in the form

 It is possible to use a single eTA form to apply for an eTA Canada for multiple travellers.
-Make sure you have the following information of all travellers for who you wish to apply an eTA for at hand:
+Make sure you have the following information of all travellers whom you wish to apply an eTA for: